wtclarke/spec2nii/README.md

 Two optional arguments are available for the SPAR/SDAT pathway:
 - `-t/--tags` allows the user to specify the dimension tags for each of the higher dimensions (up to three).
-- `-s/--shape` allows the user to perform numpy style reshaping of multiple transients.
+- `-s/--shape` allows the user to perform Numpy style reshaping of multiple transients.
 By default (without specifying a shape) all transients will be listed in a single 5th dimension.

 ### Philips (data/list)
 Must be provided along side a matching SPAR file.